raspdevpy/ccdoc/guide/Timeout/userSetTimeout.md

 # $userSetTimeout

-Sets a user timeout, so the user cannot talk/interact with the server.
+Sets a user timeout, so the user cannot talk/interact in the server.

 ## Usage